Aaronhuang-778/BiLLM/README.md

 * `datasets`: tested on v2.14.6
 * `huggingface-hub`: tested on v0.16.4

-All binarization process and experiments were run on a single 80GB NVIDIA A100.
+All binarization processes and experiments were run on a single 80GB NVIDIA A100.
 However, all the process can also be conducted on a single 24GB NVIDIA 3090 Ti when the model's parameter is under 70B.

 ## LLMs Binarization